The brig Beaver rocked gently in the water as I stood on her upper deck, along with a few dozen other visitors.

 This post contains affiliate links.
 For more information, click here.

-Today, lovers of liberty can visit the Boston Tea Party Ships & Museum at Griffin’s Wharf, where the original action took place.
+Today, Revolutionary-history lovers can visit the Boston Tea Party Ships & Museum at Griffin’s Wharf, where the original action took place.
+I went recently with some family members visiting from out of town.

 The one-hour program begins in a Meeting House, where each participant is issued a feather and assigned a character from the original Tea Party.
 A few participants even have speaking roles, although my guy, Samuel Hobbs of Sturbridge, stayed silent.